maheshsabnis/NetEltp/readme.md

 	- Sealed Class
 		- Keyword is 'sealed'
 		- Cannot be extended (aka inherited)
+	- Generics
+		- Class
+		- Member
+		- Method
+		- Interface
+		- Delegate
+		- Event
+	- Generic COntsraints
+		- Restrict the T parameter to use a specific TYpe and its Derived Types for Instance creation
 4. File IO
 5. Database Programming
 	- SQL Server